 - Include entries from your supervisors that detail what is covered in site specific training.

-- Use a paperless guard management solution to automate post order reminders that train the officers and note trainings in the DARs.
+- Use a officer management app to automate post order reminders that train the officers and note trainings in the DARs.

 Here is a quick summary of 7 Things Every DAR Should Include:

 - All Routine Preventative Measures

 - Risk and Liability Reduction